Soluto/stitch/docs/plugins.md

 }
 ```

-> Plugin name is optional and by default is the file or folder name.
+> The plugin name is optional, and by default it is set to the file or folder name.

 ## API Reference

 ### addArgumentInjectionGlobals

-Returns object or promise to the object that will be available in [Argument Injection](./arguments_injection.md) clauses as `globals` constant.
+Returns an object or a promise to the object that will be available in [Argument Injection](./arguments_injection.md) clauses under the `globals` constant.

 Example: